winglang/docsite/blog/2024-05-29-qa-bot-for-your-docs-with-langchain.md

 ## TL;DR

-In this tutorial, we will walk through how to build an AI-powered Q&A bot for your websites and documentation.
-It fetches all your website's content via sitemaps, accepts user's queries, and provides answers based on the data provided.
+In this tutorial, we will walk through:

+- How to build an AI-powered Q&A bot for your websites and documentation.

+- Fetch your website's content via sitemaps, accept user's queries, and provide answers based on the data provided.

-We'll use Next.js for the frontend, LangChain for processing users' queries with LLMs, such as GPT-4, and Wing will power the entire backend of the application.
+We'll use Next.js for the frontend, LangChain for processing users' queries with LLMs, such as GPT-4, and Wing will power the backend of the application.

 ## What is Wing?